Best Back Workout Exercises For Building Muscle

 Single Arm Dumbbell Row

-How to perform: You’ll need to arm yourself with a flat weights bench to lean on when performing the single arm row to help stabilise your body.
+How to perform: You’ll need to arm yourself with a flat weights bench to lean on when performing the single-arm row to help stabilize your body.
 Starting with the lift on your right side, kneel on the bench with your left knee and grab the side of it with your left hand.
 Bend over so your upper body is parallel to the floor and place your right foot on the ground behind you where you feel secure.

 Sets: 3 to 4 sets with 10 to 12 reps per side